 One word: Starbucks.
 You can get a coffee from Dunkin’ Donuts for 50-60% of the price of a Starbucks coffee, or make it at home with your Keureig.
 I myself am guilty of this, and have been known to drink Americanos.
 When you ask Starbucks executives why they charge more for their product, there are two answers: “higher quality product” and “because people are willing to pay it”.

 In the event of a physical host failure, all of the guests on that host will become unavailable.
 Load balancing will not be available.
 A single global view of your environment is not possible because you must view and manage the inventory at the host level one host at a time.
 This means that you will need to deploy vCenter to have an enterprise wide view of your virtualized data center, which costs money.
-You will want to add some redundancy and load management capability, which means upgrading to the paid hypervisor.
-Suddenly your free hypervisor seems less attractive when you look at the risk it introduces.
+You will want to add some redundancy and load management capability, which means upgrading to the paid hypervisor, or the VMware vSphere suite to be able to leverage VMware vCenter’s HA and DRS functionality.

 Hyper-V and Management Tools

-Microsoft has the same offering.
+Microsoft has a similar offering to VMware.
 You can deploy Windows Server 2012 R2 Data Center edition and run as many guests as you can squeeze into your physical host.
 What happens when you want to manage those guests though?
 Adding advanced features for management and orchestration have a tangible and intangible cost also.

 In order to fully leverage all of the features of Hyper-V you will quickly find that the System Center suite of tools which has a capital and operational cost to it.
 Again, the focus is on building redundancy, protection, and performance into your data center.
 This comes at a very real cost.